 Having plenty of books in your home library is a good way to get the ball rolling.
 You can read to new-borns, infants and toddlers.
 The earlier you start introducing books and making a routine of reading, the better.

-Children’s books often include bright colours, pop-ups and other tactile learning tools, so you can stimulate the development of multiple skills at a time.
+Children’s books often include bright colors, pop-ups and other tactile learning tools, so you can stimulate the development of multiple skills at a time.
 Reading with a baby is also a great opportunity to work on vocabulary.

-Toddlers may enjoy going to the library, looking through books, reading them together with their parents and choosing their favourites to take home.
+Toddlers may enjoy going to the library, looking through books, reading them together with their parents and choosing their favorites to take home.
 If you can get a toddler excited about reading, they are well on their way!

 There’s a lot to look at and see when you are new to this world.
 Parents can help early literacy skills along by ensuring there’s plenty of print in their baby’s field of vision.
 Looking at books, words on cereal boxes, posters, signs, even clothing tags and pointing them out, encourages children to pay attention to print.